freedomofpress/securedrop-docs/docs/development/contributing.rst

 SecureDrop is translated using `Weblate
 <https://weblate.securedrop.org/>`__.
 We provide a :doc:`detailed
-guide <l10n>` for translators, and feel free to contact us in the `translation section of the SecureDrop forum
+guide <translations>` for translators, and feel free to contact us in the `translation section of the SecureDrop forum
 <https://forum.securedrop.org/c/translations>`__ for help.
 Non-English
 forum discussions are also welcome.